-Furthermore, any burden imposed by the purely administrative self-certification requirement-which should take plaintiffs a matter of minutes-is, at most, de minimis, and thus cannot be "substantial" under RFRA.
+Furthermore, any burden imposed by the purely administrative self-certification requirement-which should take Louisiana College a matter of minutes-is, at most, de minimis, and thus cannot be "substantial" under RFRA.
 The substantial burden hurdle is a high one.
 Living Water Church of God v.
-Charter Twp. of Meridian, 258 Fed.
-App'x 729, 734 (6th Cir.
+Charter Twp. of Meridian, 258 F. App'x 729, 734 (6th Cir.
 2007); see also Kaemmerling, 553 F.3d at 678 ("An inconsequential or de minimis burden on religious practice does not rise to this level [of a substantial burden]."); Washington v.
 Klem, 497 F.3d 272, 279-81 (3d Cir.
 2007); McEachin v.
 McGuinnis, 357 F.3d 197, 203 n.6 (2d Cir.
 2004); Civil Liberties for Urban Believers, 342 F.3d at 761.
 Indeed, if this is not a de minimis burden, it is hard to see what would be.
-In fact, plaintiffs' alternative proposals only confirm that the alleged "burden" of selfcertification is de minimis.
-They contend that, as an alternative to the accommodations developed by the Departments, the federal government should somehow expand or create other public programs so as to provide contraceptive coverage to the women who participate in plaintiffs' group health plans.
+In fact, Louisiana College's alternative proposals only confirm that the alleged "burden" of self-certification is de minimis.
+It contends that, as an alternative to the accommodations developed by the Departments, the federal government should somehow expand Medicaid or create other public programs so as to provide contraceptive coverage to the women who participate in Louisiana College's group health plans.
 RFRA plainly does not require defendants to expand or create government programs, particularly where, as here, there is no statutory authority to do so.
-See infra at 27-30.
-But, in any event, plaintiffs' own proposals would entail the same putative "burden" as the existing accommodations, or an even greater burden: one way or another, plaintiffs would have to certify that they are eligible for an accommodation and that they object to providing contraceptive coverage, and the result would be that the women who participate in their plan would get contraceptive coverage through another source such as Medicaid.
+See infra at 25-26.
+But, in any event, Louisiana College's own proposals would entail the same putative "burden" as the existing accommodations, or an even greater burden: one way or another, Louisiana College would have to certify that it is eligible for an accommodation, and the result would be that the women who participate in its plan would get contraceptive coverage through another source such as Medicaid.
 The government would of course, as it does with Medicaid, have to verify employment and/or dependent beneficiary status with the eligible organization.
-The current accommodations are thus likely to require less of plaintiffs' involvement than would be required under a government program that would separately provide contraceptive coverage for their employees and dependents.
+The current accommodations are thus likely to require less of